takayoshiotake/octave-12-key-macropad/README.md

 - [x] Fatal: Rotation cannot be detected because SingalA and SignalB do not go to Low level due to the value of R11, R13 in the schematic rev.5.0.2.
   ↪︎ It can be solved by removing R1 and R3 and using pull-up of RP2040 instead, or use a **small** value such as 1K for R11 and R13.
   ↪︎ Fixed schematics and PCB in rev.5.0.4
+- [ ] The incremental encoder and stick controller are difficult to operate with this placement on the PCB.
+  ↪︎ These input devices are not considered important and will be removed in the next version.
+It should be simple.
+- [ ] Custom MCU boards are expensive to manufacture and require a lot of work, including the need for USB VID/PID.
+Also, the board is larger due to the USB-C connector.
+  ↪︎ It seems that it would be better to separate the IO board from the MCU board.
+However, if they are connected with pin headers, it will be difficult to design a housing as in Prototype 1, so I think it is better to connect them with cables.

 ### History